 For more see: www.davidwake.com

 I designed my first boardgame more than 30 years ago, an Asterix-themed version of Talisman, but I became more serious about game design around 10 years ago after discovering euro games and modern board wargames.
-My 2-player block wargame This War Without an Enemy will be published by Nuts!
-Publishing in 2018.
-I am currently working on a 3-5 player euro game, provisionally entitled Kingdom of Kiralysag.
+My 2-player block wargame This War Without an Enemy is now available to pre-order from Nuts!
+Publishing.
+I am currently working on a 3-5 player historical game called Hungaria.

-I’ve been designing board games since 2011, when I decided to try to represent the entirety of Greek mythology in a single board game.
-The result, Master of Olympus, will be on Kickstarter in 2018.
+I’ve been designing board games since 2011, when I attempted to represent the entirety of Greek mythology in a single board game.
 Over the years I have learnt to love all aspects of the Tabletop world, and I am always excited by games with interesting themes which challenge the accepted “norms” of gaming.
 My favourite games include Dixit, Smallworld and Seven Wonders.

 I’m a creative writer and musician with a game design habit.
 With two games successfully Kickstarted, and several more always simultaneously on the boil, I’m constantly looking for new ideas.
 Most of my games are basically confrontational and card or dice based.
 I’m in this for the laughs and the community around the table.